clarisse-chia/2018-MSCI-6050-Kickstarter-Projects-Analysis/README.md

 ## Process
   1) Collect data on both Kickstarter Projects and Country Codes from Kaggle.com
-  2) Building Entity Relationship (ER) Diagrams to visualize the relationship between the datapoints
+  2) Build an Entity Relationship (ER) Diagrams to visualize the relationship between the datapoints
   3) Clean and build upon the dataset on R
   4) Split the dataset into smaller subsets on R before importing them into Oracle SQL
   5) Query the datasets on Oracle SQL
   6) Visualize our findings on Tableau
+  7) Present our results
+  8) Write a report on our lessons learned

 ## Data Dictionary
       COLUMN NAMES              DATA TYPE (len)   DESCRIPTION